toddaustin07/edge_upnp/README.md

-# edge_upnp
+# UPnP library for SmartThings Edge device drivers

-UPnP library for SmartThings Edge device drivers
+For documentation, see this Google Docs link: